cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/index.html.markdown

 # Cloud Foundry Provider

-The Cloud Foundry (cloudfoundry) provider is used to interact with a Cloud Foundry target to perform adminstrative configuration of platform resources.
+The Cloud Foundry (cloudfoundry) provider is used to interact with a Cloud Foundry target to perform administrative configuration of platform resources, or user actions (such as pushing a cf app).

 Use the navigation to the left to read about the available resources.